AVIF vs WebP: Which Modern Image Format Is Better?

 Pros

-• AVIF has higher compression efficiency than JPEG, PNG, and WebP, resulting in smaller file sizes without sacrificing quality.
+• AVIF offers better compression than JPEG, PNG, and WebP, resulting in smaller file sizes without sacrificing quality.

 • Provides higher image quality in complex visual scenarios.